Privacy Policy

 • other individuals who may come in contact with us.

-We only collect personal information which is reasonably necessary for our dealings with relevant individuals, to provide services to our clients and investment partners or is otherwise required or authorised by law.
+We only collect personal information which is reasonably necessary for our dealings with relevant individuals, to provide services to our clients and investment partners or that is otherwise required or authorised by law.
 We will collect personal information, which may include, but is not limited to:

 • information that identifies you (for example, name, address, contact information, date of birth, tax file number);

-• details in relation to your employment with us and
+• details in relation to your employment with us; and

-• information about you that is required or authorised by law;
+• information about you that is required or authorised by law.

 If we receive personal information about you that we did not ask for, from someone other than you, your representatives or our agents, and we determine that we could have collected this information from you had we asked for it, we will notify you, as soon as is practicable, that we have received your personal information in this way.
 If we could not have collected this personal information or if you request, we will lawfully de-identify or destroy that personal information.

-We will not typically collect from you any sensitive information revealing your: race, ethnic origin, political opinions, religious or philosophical beliefs, trade union memberships or details of health or disability.
+We will not typically collect from you any sensitive information revealing your race, ethnic origin, political opinions, religious or philosophical beliefs, trade union memberships or details of health or disability.
 Exceptions to this may include:

 • where you visit one of the properties we manage where we utilise surveillance systems for security, loss prevention and incident investigation purposes;